Do AI Models Perform Human-like Abstract Reasoning Across Modalities?: Conclusions

 \section{Conclusions}

 The contributions of this work are threefold.
 (1) We demonstrated the effects of task representation (textual or visual), reasoning effort, and Python tool use on the ConceptARC benchmark for abstract reasoning, finding that in textual modalities with medium reasoning effort, the best AI models match or surpass humans in output accuracy.
-(2) We evaluated not only accuracy, but also the rules that AI models generated to describe their solutions, and found that while they were able to capture intended abstractions in about half the cases in textual settings, in other cases their rules relied on more superficial features or patterns that are less generalizable.
-These results suggest that relying on accuracy alone to evaluate abstract reasoning capabilities, as was done in the ARC-Prize challenge, may overestimate the generality of these capabilities.
-(3) We showed that state-of-the-art multimodal reasoning models still lack human-like visual reasoning abilities, performing dramatically worse in the visual than in the textual modality.
-However, these models were substantially better at generating correct rules than they were at applying them, which points to directions for improving visual reasoning in such systems.
+(2) We evaluated not only accuracy, but also the rules that AI models generated to describe their solutions, finding that while models captured the intended abstractions in about half of the cases in textual settings, in other instances their rules relied on more superficial features or patterns that are less generalizable.
+These results suggest that relying on accuracy alone to evaluate abstract reasoning capabilities, as was done in the ARC-Prize challenge, can substantially overestimate the generality of these capabilities.
+(3) We showed that state-of-the-art multimodal reasoning models still lack human-like visual reasoning abilities, performing dramatically worse in the visual modality than in the textual modality.
+However, in visual settings, these models were substantially better at generating correct rules than they were at applying them, pointing to potential directions for improving visual reasoning in such systems.
 Improving the abstraction capabilities of AI models is an essential direction for future research.
-Recognizing and using human-like abstract concepts is a crucial step for AI systems to become more generalizable and trustworthy in their reasoning, and also to successfully communicate with humans about their reasoning processes.
+Recognizing and using human-like abstract concepts is a crucial step toward making AI systems more generalizable and trustworthy in their reasoning, as well as enabling them to effectively communicate their reasoning processes to humans.